 In 2008 and from 2010 onward, a catch limit has been allocated to research fishing only.

 Reported catches of Dissostichus eleginoides are shown in Table 1.
 In this fishery, the catch of D. eleginoides reached a maximum of 141 tonnes in 2000.
-In 2020, 0 tonnes of D. eleginoides were caught.
+In 2020, when fishing last occurred, 0 tonnes of D. eleginoides were caught.